-The MedlinePlus website on Arthritis has extensive resources on the subject of all types of arthritis (including psoriatic arthritis and gout), tests such as arthrography; joint replacement surgery explained, and special articles on arthritis of the wrist or hand, thumb, etc.
+The MedlinePlus website on Arthritis has extensive resources on the subject of all types of arthritis (including psoriatic arthritis and gout), tests such as arthrography; joint injections, joint replacement surgery explained, and special articles on arthritis of the wrist or hand, thumb, etc.

 MedlinePlus information on Rheumatoid Arthritis (RA) includes an easy to read fact sheet from the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
 NIAMS is part of NIH.
 Site includes helpful links to Arthritis Foundation resources and explains how rheumatoid arthritis differs from osteoarthritis

 Five most costly medical conditions in 2012 were cancer, arthritis, trauma-related disorders, mental disorders, and heart conditions.
 The top 5 most costly illnesses were for adults ages 18 to 64 in 2012.
 For seniors, COPD and asthma replaced mental disorders.
 Medical expenditures (payments) according to MEPS data (household component) show average costs (ages 18-64) were $8,125 for a cancer patient, $4,852 for an adult with heart disease, $2,603 per trauma patient, $1,727 for mental health care, and $1,909 for someone with arthritis.
 Average out of pocket payments by consumers not shown.
 Consumers may wish to add medical inflation since 2012 of about 31%.
 AHRQ Statistical Brief 471, April 2015.